 A Day Skipper qualification forms part of a series of courses sailors can undertake such as competent crew, coastal, yachtmaster, yachtmaster instructor and yachtmaster offshore.

-When you’re out boating it’s likely you’ll need to communicate with others around you (for instance to relay information or to raise an alarm), and the way you do this onboard is via your VHF radio.
+When you’re out boating it’s likely you’ll need to communicate with others around you (for instance to relay information or to raise an alarm), and the way you do this onboard is via your VHF marine radio.

 You’re off sailing.
 You’ve plotted your course on the chart, so isn’t it now just a case of reading it off and asking the helm to steer it?
 Unfortunately not, and here’s why.

 With spring on our doorstep many of us are starting to plan our summer holiday, and chartering is likely to be a top contender.
-At savvy navvy, users from all over the globe are using the app to explore their routes, why not try out yours too!
+At Savvy Navvy, users from all over the globe are using the app to explore their routes, why not try out yours too!

 Entering an unfamiliar marina at night, it’s something we’re all advised to avoid and rightly so as it can be dangerous.
 At some stage in your sailing career however you will find yourself needing to come into a new marina in the dark.